-The launch by the World Bank of the first equity-linked bond to explicitly support the Sustainable Development Goals reveals a new value chain that is redefining the role of capital markets in promoting sustainable development.
+The World Bank's first equity-linked bond to explicitly support the SDGs is redefining the role of capital markets in promoting sustainable development.

 The swift response from the capital markets suggests a change in the way that the industry is set up to take action and support such crucial initiatives.
 The recent surge in investor demand for sustainable investment is well documented, but the response to the SDGs exposes nothing less than a realignment of capital markets around sustainable development at every stage of the value chain.